openstack/ironic/doc/source/admin/drivers/ansible.rst

-Logging is implemented as custom Ansible callback module, that makes use of ``oslo.log`` and ``oslo.config`` libraries and can re-use logging configuration defined in the main ironic configuration file to set logging for Ansible events, or use a separate file for this purpose.
+Logging is implemented as custom Ansible callback module, that makes use of ``oslo.log`` and ``oslo.config`` libraries and can reuse logging configuration defined in the main ironic configuration file to set logging for Ansible events, or use a separate file for this purpose.

 It works best when ``journald`` support for logging is enabled.